DNP-NA Frequently Asked Questions

 Q: What is the cost of tuition and fees?

-A: Information regarding estimated tuition and program fees can be found on the UC Davis Finance and Business page.
+A: Information regarding the most recent tuition and program fees can be found on the UC Davis Finance and Business page.
 Potential student financial aid opportunities will be posted to our DNP-NA website when they are available in the near future.
 Please keep monitoring our page for more information as it becomes available and sign up for our email newsletter for updates delivered to your inbox.

 Q: Does the Betty Irene Moore School of Nursing offer financial aid or scholarships?